-1 or, if the association does not have an address in this state, its address out of state; 2 (3) that it is an unincorporated nonprofit association; and 3 (4) the name, title or capacity of a person authorized to transfer an estate or 4 interest in real property held in the name of the association.
-5 (d) A statement of authority must be executed in the same manner as [a deed] [an 6 affidavit] by a person other than the person authorized in the statement of authority to transfer 7 the estate or interest.
-8 (e) A filing officer may collect a fee for [filing] [recording] a statement of authority in the 9 amount authorized for [filing] [recording] a transfer of real property.
-10 (f) A document effecting an amendment, revocation or cancellation of a statement of 11 authority, or stating that the statement of authority is unauthorized or erroneous, must meet the 12 requirements for execution and [filing] [recording] of an original statement.
-13 (g) Unless canceled earlier, a [filed] [recorded] statement of authority and its most recent 14 amendment is canceled by operation of law [five] years after the date of the most recent [filing] 15 [recording].
-16 (h) If the record title to real property is in the name of an association and the statement of 17 authority is [filed] [recorded] in the office of the [county] in which a transfer of real property 18 would be [filed] [recorded], the authority of the person named in the statement of authority to 19 transfer is conclusive in favor of a person that gives value without notice that the person lacks 20 authority.
-21 Comment 22 23 1.
+1 (3) that the association is an unincorporated nonprofit association; and 2 (4) the name, title, or capacity of a person authorized to transfer an estate or 3 interest in real property held in the name of the association.
+4 (d) A statement of authority must be executed in the same manner as [a deed] [an 5 affidavit] by a person other than the person authorized in the statement to transfer the estate or 6 interest.
+7 (e) A filing officer may collect a fee for [filing] [recording] a statement of authority in the 8 amount authorized for [filing] [recording] a transfer of real property.
+9 (f) A document amending, revoking, or canceling a statement of authority or stating that 10 the statement is unauthorized or erroneous must meet the requirements for execution and [filing] 11 [recording] of an original statement.
+12 (g) Unless canceled earlier, a [filed] [recorded] statement of authority and its most recent 13 amendment are canceled by operation of law [five] years after the date of the most recent [filing] 14 [recording].
+15 (h) If the record title to real property is in the name of an unincorporated nonprofit 16 association and the statement of authority is [filed] [recorded] in the office of the [county] in 17 which a transfer of real property would be [filed] [recorded], the authority of the person named 18 in the statement to transfer is conclusive in favor of a person that gives value without notice that 19 the person lacks authority.
+20 Comment 21 22 1.
 This section is based on Uniform Partnership Act (1997) §303.
-242526 2.
+23 24 25 26 27 2.
 A statement of authority need not be filed to conclude an acquisition of or to hold real property.
 It is concerned only with the sale, lease, encumbrance, and other transfer of an estate or interest in real property.
 For this, it should, but need not, be filed.
 The filing provides important documentation.
 As a general rule a statement of authority will only be filed at the time of a conveyance of an interest in real estate as a means of establishing in the title records who has authority to execute a deed or other instrument conveying an interest in real estate.